Home > Buyers Guide

 When shopping for a bike rack, do your research.
 Check out the user reviews or talk to your local shop pro to see what experiences others have had.

-Price
+Price & Value

 While many tools are intuitive, we encourage you to read the directions for your hitch rack to make sure you correctly assemble each piece and correctly mount the rack; (photo/Eric Phillips)

-Which car bike rack is best?
+Which hitch bike rack is best?

 The best option is to decide what your needs are and pick a rack that works best for you.
-If your priority is finding a good, cost-effective rack, and you can pick up your bike and move it around without struggle, you can get a good hanging rack for $100-200.
+If your priority is finding a good, cost-effective rack, and you can pick up your bike and move it around without struggle, you can get a functional hanging rack for $100-200.

 If keeping your bike safe and scratch-free is your main concern, a platform rack is a good choice.
 Platforms also sit lower to the ground, so it’s good for people who struggle to pick up their bikes.